Stewartsl17/School_District_Analysis/README.md

 ### Scores by School Size

-Changing the ninth grade scores has shifted some of the numbers when looking at scores by school size.
+Changing the ninth-grade scores has shifted some of the numbers when looking at scores by school size.
 Below is the updated image of school size by scores.

 * Table: Scores By School Size <br>
 ![](https://github.com/Stewartsl17/School_District_Analysis/blob/master/Resources/Scores%20By%20School%20Size.png)